csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 Since duplicate retention is the default, we shall not use **all** in our examples.
 To ensure the elimination of duplicates in the results of our example queries, we shall use **distinct** whenever it is necessary.

-The **select** clause may also contain arithmetic expressions involving the op- erators +, −, ∗, and / operating on constants or attributes of tuples.
+The **select** clause may also contain arithmetic expressions involving the operators +, −, ∗, and / operating on constants or attributes of tuples.
 For example, the query:

 **select** _ID_, _name_, _dept name_, _salary_ \* 1.1 **from** _instructor_;